whotwagner/lynis-enterprise-ansible/README.md

 ## Role Variables

-Some variables to change for enterprise installations:
+The following variables can be used for enterprise-installations:
 ```
 lynis_licensekey: <YOUR-ENTERPRISE-LICENSE-KEY>
 lynis_uploadserver: "portal.cisofy.com"